What is data loss prevention?

 - SolarWinds Data Loss Prevention with ARM EDITOR’S CHOICE Access rights manager can be set up to help shield against accidental or malicious data loss.
 Can automate user access and activities through policy, respond to suspicious activity and investigate user events that could potentially compromise your systems.

-- CoSoSys Endpoint Protector A choice of onsite or cloud-based data loss prevention systems.
+- CoSoSys Endpoint Protector (GET DEMO) A choice of onsite or cloud-based data loss prevention systems.

 - Symantec Data Loss Prevention Includes threat protection and data encryption.